 The population of the Central African Republic is split relatively equally between Muslims and Christians and conservative dress is recommended in all areas, which entails covered thighs and shoulders for women.
 In rural areas it is customary for people to eat with their hands, but one should never eat, shake hands, or offer someone money with their left hand.
 Always ask permission before photographing a military or government building.

 The Central African Republic's economy has suffered in the recent unrest and it is thus now a poor country.
 A knowledge of French is essential, and those who can't speak the language fluently should hire an interpreter.
 Business cards should be in French and English.
 Meetings tend to be formal and lightweight suits are the norm.
 Office hours generally run from 7.30am to 3.30pm, Monday to Friday.

 Communications systems remain a bit chaotic in the Central African Republic.
-Mobile phone usage is on the rise and roaming agreements exist with a few international mobile phone companies, but coverage is generally limited to Bangui.
-It is possible to get internet access in most cities and there are usually some internet cafes to make use of.
+Mobile phone usage is on the rise, but coverage is generally limited.
+It is possible to get internet access in most cities and there are usually some internet cafes to make use of, though the internet speed can be quite slow.
 The international dialling code is +236; the country does not use city codes.

 Travellers to the Central African Republic are allowed the following: five bottles of alcohol and five bottles of perfume.
 Men may import up to 1,000 cigarettes or cigarillos/250 cigars/2kg of tobacco, while women may only bring cigarettes.
 Firearms must be declared.
 All animal skins and diamonds must be declared on departure.